Publish Novellas 23 May 2021

 “No one has privacy here.
-You two in the water!
+You two, get in the water!
 Remove your clothing while submerged to bathe.
-Then put your clothes back on before coming out,” says Leonid.
+Then put your clothes back on before coming out,” replies Leonid.

 “That doesn’t work very well with ankle restraints and pants,” Jayson protests.

 Leonid pulls a 6-inch knife from its holster and rushes toward Jayson.
 “Perhaps you would like for me to cut your little undies off of you,” staring him in the eye while gently pressing the knife blade just below Jayson’s navel.

 “No, sir.
 We will get by.
 Sorry.
 It was just an observation.
 Forget I said it, sir.”

 Leaving their toiletries on shore except for a bar of handmade soap, both Caroline and Jason wade in until the water reaches their armpits.